Sports Betting Guide

 Disadvantages of early betting:

 Bigger risks - time works against us sometimes.
 Anything could happen after you placed a bet, the best striker could get injured, tensions between the coach and player or delayed payments.
 We do not have any control over such things.
-Despite all that, a couple of days are enough for a team to completely change its priorities from the team who strives to compete in the European tournaments to the one that tries not to get relegated.
-No risk, no fun!
+Despite all that, a couple of days are enough for a team to completely change its priorities from striving to compete in the top European tournaments to not trying to relegate.
+No risk, no fun! - as they say.

 The bankroll cap - this one is rather related to the younger representatives of the betting community, who have somewhat smaller budgets.
 Experienced punters do not have any issues with waiting after making a certain investment.

-Holding accounts at multiple bookmakers - we listed this one under the disadvantages because new bettors tend to have lots of issues with it.
+Signing up with multiple bookmakers - we listed this one under the disadvantages because new bettors tend to have lots of issues with it.
 We suppose that holding accounts at 2-3 bookmakers is a must-have requirement.
-It is hard to select the best offer, as well as the best odds when you are registered with only one bookmaker.
+It is hard to select the best offer on the market, as well as shop for the best odds when you are registered with only one bookmaker.

 Betting right before the event